StephenChamberlain/steam-career/README.md

 ![User interface](/docs/ui.png?raw=true)

 4. The resulting HTML file will be generated and opened in your default browser.

+## Customisations
-> Note: the result location will contain two files; the resulting HTML itself and an external CSS style sheet.
+The result location will contain two files; the resulting HTML itself and an external CSS style sheet.
 This stylesheet can be modified as you see fit, the tool will not overwrite this file if it already exists.
 Results are stored in an HTML file with the name of the player, so you can modify the single stylesheet and affect the look and feel of all results.

+The HTML template itself can also be customised; it can be found in the installation directory (e.g. C:\Program Files\Steam Career)\pkgs\steamcareer\templates directory.
+The template uses Jinja2 syntax; see smiley's https://github.com/smiley/steamapi project for more information on the available functionality from the 'game' and 'user' references.

 ## Result
 If all goes well, the application will generate output in HTML form.